jadidbourbaki/libpds/README.md

 ## Introduction

-Fast, well-tested, production-quality implementation of the bloom filter other probabilistic data structures.
+Fast, well-tested, production-quality implementation of the bloom filter and other probabilistic data structures.
 The focus is to keep each data structure's API simple but performant.